BITSS-OPA/URAP-week-progress/14-Jiayu (Ella)/weekly report.md

 ## Week 1 (Sep 25)

 - Attend onboarding session
+  - Introduction to the project
+  - Get to know everyone
+  - Logistics
+- Finished reading:
-  - shvdhdhs
+  - assigned policy analyses
-- read:
+  - OPA paper
+- Navigated on the BTISS website
+- Learned to use git

-I worked XX hours during Week 2.
+I worked for about 8 hours during Week 2.